lsamaroo/coreleojs/README.md

 ### How do use it? ###
 * Take a look at the jsdoc in the doc/ directory.
-All of the modules listed can be executed as "coreleo.<module name>.<function name>"
+All of the modules listed can be executed as "coreleo.module_name.function_name"

 ### Issues?, who can I talk to? ###